BobTheNerd10/dickompiler/README.md

 # Dickompiler
-A simple decompiler for the Tickflow format found in the Rhythm Heaven games.
+A simple decompiler for the Tickflow format found in some Rhythm Heaven games.